matthewalkr/https-headers/README.md

 Options include:
 * includeSubDomains - applies to all present and future subdomains.
 * preload - consents to having domain preloaded by browsers https://hstspreload.appspot.com/ .
 Note that this is effectively a permanent commitment to retain HTTPS.
 The minimum max-age for this option is 10886400.

+## X-Content-Type-Options
+This header blocks enforces correct MIME types.

+## X-Frame-Options
+This header protects against clickjacking, blocking other sites from placing your site in an iframe.

+## X-XSS-Protection
+This header protects against cross-site scripting.

 ## Further reading